Yaniv-Shasha/SecurityCopilot/Workshop/Custom_Plugin/Task03_GEO_IP_report/readme.md

 ### Scenario
-In this technical workshop, participants will learn how to upload a Security Copilot custom plugin of the API type.<br> To successfully complete this task, you must meet the following prerequisites:<br>
+In this technical workshop, participants will learn how to upload a Security Copilot custom plugin of the API type.<br>

+> ⭐ Notice: <br>
+**When utilizing a custom plugin from an API type, be aware that data is transferred out of your tenant and sent to a remote endpoint.
+In this lab, we are working with sample data.
+Please keep this in consideration when handling internal data.**
+:<br>

+To successfully complete this task, you must meet the following prerequisites:<br>

 * You need your own tenant and Security Copilot instance.<br>